pvanduy/ISTQB-foundation/readme.md

 ## What is ISTQB Foundation?
 The ISTQB Foundation Level covers the fundamentals of software testing, including:
-- **Testing principles**: Basic concepts and principles that guide testing activities.
+- [Testing principles](testing-principles): Basic concepts and principles that guide testing activities.
-- **Testing throughout the software life cycle**: Understanding how testing fits into different phases of the software development life cycle.
+- [Testing throughout the software life cycle](testing-throughout-the-software-life-cycle): Understanding how testing fits into different phases of the software development life cycle.
-- **Static techniques**: Techniques for testing software without executing code.
+- [Static techniques](static-techniques): Techniques for testing software without executing code.
-- **Test design techniques**: Methods for designing test cases based on requirements and specifications.
+- [Test design techniques](test-design-techniques): Methods for designing test cases based on requirements and specifications.
-- **Test management**: Concepts related to managing and planning testing activities.
+- [Test management](test-management): Concepts related to managing and planning testing activities.
-- **Tool support for testing**: An overview of tools that can be used to support testing activities.
+- [Tool support for testing](tool-support-for-testing): An overview of tools that can be used to support testing activities.

 ## Study Plan
 To prepare for the ISTQB Foundation exam, follow this study plan: